mit-ccc/twclient/README.rst

    # you could instead also end this with "-l 53603015"; it's the same list
    twclient fetch users -n wwbrannon CCCatMIT MIT -l MIT/peers1

-Now, to save typing, let's apply a tag we can use to refer to these users
+Now, to save typing, let's use the ``twclient tag`` command to apply a tag we can use to keep track of these users later:
-later:

 .. code-block:: bash